dbeck/dbeck.github.io/_posts/2015-12-16-Scalesmall-W5-UDP-Multicast-Mixed-With-TCP.markdown

 scalesmall_subscribe: true
 ---

-This post goes in reverse order, rather than starting with something abstract and progress towrads the results, I start with something that may be useful for you independent of the scalesmall experiment.
+This post goes in reverse order, rather than starting with something abstract and progress towards the results, I start with those things that may be useful for you independent of the scalesmall experiment.
 Then I will slowly move to the big picture, the applicability of the useful bits in scalesmall and the rationale.

 **This blog post is about**: